Kitchen trends for 2020 and the next decade.

 Photo via: Emily Henderson

-I say this lightly since I have subway tile ALL over my house.
-But although subway tile is a classic, more alternatives are popping up.
+I have subway tile ALL over my house.
+But although subway tile is a classic, more alternatives are popping up as people want something similar to subway with a twist.
 Handmade, longer, bigger, anything that is just a twist on the conventional.

 And now here we are with some cell phone pictures I took this January of 2020.

 The biggest change to our kitchen was taking the island and the pantry door from white to Sherwin Williams Krypton.
 I painted the door myself, and we had professionals tackle the island.
 You can read all about the before and after here!

 If you have a spot like this in your kitchen you might want to take the tile all the way up instead of stopping halfway.
 It takes the kitchen up a notch (and could add a little appeal if you are selling).
-Since we were using basic beveled subway tile this was cost effective.
+Since we were using basic beveled subway tile this was cost-effective.